 But on closer examination, it becomes clear that the fact of these defects — the dings on the face, the belt-buckle scratches, the writing — would drag the value of the guitar down less than their source would lift the value up.
 For scratched into the back of that beat-up 000-18 are the words, “This machine kills fascists.
 Woody.”

-Standing face to face with one of Woody Guthrie’s very own guitars, thinking about how he sang songs of peace and freedom with his fingers on those very frets, and how those songs had inspired Bob Dylan to write as well, was an awe-inspiring experience.
+Standing face to face with one of Woody Guthrie’s very own guitars, thinking about how he sang songs of peace and freedom with his fingers on those very frets, and how those songs had inspired Bob Dylan, was an awe-inspiring experience.
 I kept coming back to the guitar throughout the afternoon I spent at the Skirball last week, and lingered by it a long while before leaving.
 I thought about the pictures I’ve seen of Woody Guthrie singing with a “This machine kills fascists” sign taped to his guitar, and his companion Pete Seeger with a similarly inscribed banjo: “This machine surrounds hate and forces it to surrender.”

 That experience, and those instruments, come to mind in the context of the project we honor and celebrate this morning.
 For thirty years, Temple has been entrusted with a Czech memorial scroll, one of the 1,564 whose strange journey is described in your weekly handout.
 And while the scroll has held a treasured place in our Ark, and has been removed on occasion to teach, we haven’t given it the sort of “front-and-center” treatment that many congregations give the Czech scrolls they hold in trust…until now.

 Two years ago, Aaron McCoy chose to read from this scroll at his Bar Mitzvah, and to connect its story to his own life.
 He shared the name of its town of origin – Ceske Budejovice – and Cheryl Gordon approached me after the service to tell me that her family was from there.
 She and Norman have graciously contributed the funds that have allowed us to give the scroll its new aron, and Dick Scherotter has shepherded the project.
 Soon, a lovely base, built by our Simon Bir, will round out the work, and the completed project will serve even better as a reminder of the glory that was European Jewry, and what was lost.
-The side panels tell the story of the Czech Memorial Scrolls project, the town of Ceske Budejovice, and the process of writing a sefer torah.
+The side panels tell the story of the Czech Memorial Scrolls project, the town of Ceske Budejovice, and the process of writing a Torah scroll.